Shivang0/ducatuscore/packages/bitcore-lib-doge/README.md

-Bitcore lib for doge.
-See bitcore-lib-litecoin for details.
+Ducatuscore lib for doge.
+See ducactuscore-lib-litecoin for details.
 =======